 As mentioned above, customers will only feel annoyed if a cold call passes their phone at inconvenient hours.

-Before hitting the call button, make sure that you are still within business hours.
+Before hitting the call button, ensure you are still within business hours.
 Remember to also avoid calling people on weekends and holidays as much as possible.

 Honesty is the best policy — even in cold calling!
 There is a huge difference between good marketing and misleading prospective clients.

-In order to gain the interest of your target audience, you must always stay honest with your customers, even if you are just talking with them through the phone.
+In order to gain the interest of your target audience, you must always stay honest with your customers, even if you are just talking with them on the phone.